Sanya Malhotra: I Have Stopped Seeking Validation

 Sanya who is known for her breakthrough performances in the movies namely, Dangal, Badhaai Ho and the recently released, Photograph shares how shooting with Anurag Basu has been the most delightful experience for her as she has never worked in this pattern for any of her projects till now.

-Recently, garnering acknowledgment and appreciation from across the globe, Sanya Malhotra was listed in the esteemed 'Berlinale Breakouts: 5 talents to watch', owing to her path-breaking artistry that received the applaud after the screening of her films at International film festivals.
+Recently, garnering acknowledgment and appreciation from across the globe, Sanya Malhotra was listed in the esteemed 'Berlinale Breakouts: 5 talents to watch', owing to her path-breaking artistry that received the applause after the screening of her films at International film festivals.

 Sanya last shared the screen with Nawazuddin in the critically acclaimed 'Photograph'.
 The actress will now be next seen in Anurag Basu's upcoming film.